forseti-security/forseti-security/_docs/_latest/configure/inventory/gsuite.md

 Error:
 ```
-('unauthorized_client: Client is unauthorized to retrieve access tokens using this method.', u'{\n  "error" : "unauthorized_client",\n  "error_description" : "Client is unauthorized to retrieve access tokens using this method."\n}')
+('unauthorized_client: Client is unauthorized to retrieve access tokens using this method.', u'{"error" : "unauthorized_client", "error_description" : "Client is unauthorized to retrieve access tokens using this method."}')
 ```

 Solution: